fish-shell/fish-shell/doc_src/cmds/argparse.rst

 Each option that is seen in the ARG list will result in variables named ``_flag_X``, where **X** is the short flag letter and the long flag name (if they are defined).
 For example a **--help** option could cause argparse to define one variable called ``_flag_h`` and another called ``_flag_help``.

 The variables will be set with local scope (i.e., as if the script had done ``set -l _flag_X``).
-If the flag is a boolean (that is, it just is passed or not, it doesn't have a value) the values are the short and long flags seen.
+If the flag is a boolean (that is, it is passed or not, it doesn't have a value) the values are the short and long flags seen.
 If the option is not a boolean the values will be zero or more values corresponding to the values collected when the ARG list is processed.
 If the flag was not seen the flag variable will not be set.

 Options
 -------